radumg/BimOps/BimOps.md

 - Automation
 - Purpose-made tools
 - Quantifiable metrics

+### BimOps roles
+Considering all the above, it should be emphasised & re-iterated that BimOps is a cross-disciplinary community of people whose roles could be as varied as :

+- computational designer
+- BIM manager
+- information manager
+- technical director
+- facade specialist
+- planning assesor
+- etc

 ### Get involved
 The above ideas and notes are meant to kick-start some much-needed discussions around roles, expertise, training, where we’re headed with BIM and who is leading that charge. *(hint : it should not be software vendors)*